top of page

 Adding Aesthetic and Functional Elements

 Arrange your collected rocks around the fountain.
-Position them so they're partially submerged, creating easy landing spots for bees while adding visual interest to your creation.
+Position them so they're barely submerged, creating easy landing spots for bees while adding visual interest to your creation.

 Setting Up the Pump